-As of September 30, 2022, cash totaled \$18.0 million and the Company had an accumulated deficit of \$279.9 million.
-For the nine months ended September 30, 2022, the Company incurred a net loss of \$13.6 million.
+As of September 30, 2022, cash totaled \$18.0 million and the Company had an accumulated deficit of \$288.7 million.
+For the nine months ended September 30, 2022, the Company incurred a net loss of \$22.4 million.

 The Company has historically funded its operations primarily through sales of its equity securities.
 For the year ended December 31, 2021, revenue from the Company's COVID-19 testing business provided an increased level of cash flow.
-During the quarter ended September 30, 2022, net revenues were approximately \$5.6 million compared with approximately \$17.5 million for the same period in the prior year.
+During the quarter ended September 30, 2022, net revenues were approximately \$1.0 million compared with approximately \$17.5 million for the same period in the prior year.

-The Company incurred operating losses for the three months ended September 30, 2022 and 2021, as well as for the nine months ended September 30, 2022.
+The Company incurred operating losses for the three and nine months ended September 30, 2022, as well as for the three months ended September 30, 2021.
 The Company had income from operations for the nine months ended September 30, 2021.
-The Company had net cash used to fund operations for the three and nine months ended September 31, 2022.
-The Company does not anticipate it will be profitable until it has commercial expansion of its proprietary clinical diagnostic laboratory assays designed to identify rare tumor cells from cerebrospinal fluid, trademarked as CNSide.
-Accordingly, management performed the required going concern assessment and does not believe the Company presently has sufficient liquidity to continue to operate for the next twelve months after the filing of this Quarterly report on Form 10-Q. Management intends to continue its efforts to contain costs and to raise additional capital until it ultimately generates sufficient cash to support operations from commercial sales.
+The Company had net cash used to fund operations for the three and nine months ended September 30, 2022.
+The Company does not anticipate it will be profitable until, if ever, it has commercial expansion of its proprietary clinical diagnostic laboratory assays designed to identify rare tumor cells from cerebrospinal fluid, trademarked as CNSide.
+Accordingly, management performed the required going concern assessment and determined substantial doubt exists about the Company's ability to continue as a going concern within one year after the issuance date of this Amendment No. 1.
+We currently expect that our existing resources will only be sufficient to fund our planned operations and expenditures into the third quarter of 2023.
+Management intends to continue its efforts to contain costs, reducing staff, and to raise additional capital until it ultimately generates sufficient cash to support operations from commercial sales.
+Management's plans are based on events that are not within its control and therefore substantial doubt about the Company's ability to continue as a going concern has not been alleviated.

-3. Sales of Equity Securities
+4. Sales of Equity Securities